NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 ```
 make clean html
 ```
-This will build the documentation locally.
+This will build the documentation locally so you can view your changes.

-New documentation can be viewed by opening `index.html` generated under `_build/html/index.html` on a local browser
+New documentation can be viewed by opening `index.html` generated under `_build/html/index.html` on a local browser:

 ```
 # on Mac